-We will very briefly touch upon open philosophical questions such as the Hard problem of consciousness, the problem of the mind of others, the question of realism vs. anti-realism, and solipsism vs. objective reality, free-will vs. determinism, etc. How our system tackles these questions is perhaps unexpected.
+We will very briefly touch upon open philosophical questions such as the Hard problem of consciousness, the problem of the mind of others, the question of realism vs. anti-realism, and solipsism vs. objective reality, free-will vs. determinism, etc. How our system tackles these questions is perhaps counter intuitive.

 To be a super-tautology, our system must remain agnostic with respect to all fundamentally undecidable problems.
-Indeed, picking a side to an undecidable problem is understood to create a weakness in our system.
-As such, our system strategically dissolves the questions which lead to these problems, rather than attempt to solve them by picking a side.
+Picking a side to an undecidable problem will thus be understood as creating a weakness in our system.
+To avoid this, our system strategically dissolves the questions which lead to these problems, rather than attempt to solve them by picking a side.
 In most cases, the assumptions that lead to these open problems are found in our system to be embedded at the level of the undefinables of the theory, and since they do no show up again later in the theory, they are thus dissolved.
-Let us investigate with a few examples.